web-padawan/npm-stats-training/README.md

 - After the data is loaded, the chart and data table are updated (see below).
 - After the data for component is updated, the field should be cleared.

+#### Progress indicator

-There should be a progress indicator visible while data is loaded.
+There should be a progress indicator visible while component's data is loaded.

 #### Downloads chart